Neora Valley National Park – Kalimpong, WestBengal

 Challenges

-- Difficult terrain limiting patrol coverage
+- Difficult terrain limits patrol coverage

 - Seasonal tourism pressure in vulnerable habitats